amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 ---
 layout: page
-title: Fractional CTO?
+title: Fractional CTO for business owners
-listed: no
+listed: yes
 ---

 So you want a CTO... but you don't want/need a full-time one, and don't want to give away equity?
 Smart move :)